Why a money mindset is important

 Money-related anxiety is a widespread emotion, a true paradox considering that 80% of us (if we follow the three-tier theory) hold fears about a commodity we use every single day.
-It’s not just our upbringing shaping these money views; take a glance at the news, banks, insurance companies, and government, and you’ll find they don’t exactly simplify the topic for us either.
+It’s not just your upbringing either, look around.
+The news.
+Banks.
+Governments.
+Insurance companies.
+None of them are making this stuff easier to understand.
+If anything, they benefit from us staying confused.

 Unmasking the excuses and breaking the cycle

 Excuses become our security blankets, soothing us into the role of victims.
 Fueled by the fear and anxiety surrounding money, we create stories to make us more comfortable being and -indirectly staying- poor.
 While justifying our actions through excuses is a common human tendency, it’s a habit that stifles growth of your money mindset.
 It only makes us evade responsibility by shifting the blame onto others.
-Here are some typical excuses you might catch yourself or others using to dodge accountability.
+Here are a few that might sound familiar:

 Rich people are greedy, selfish and inherently bad